stoermelder/vcvrack-packone/docs/eightface/EightFace.md

     - Fixed broken processing in VCV Rack-plugin on closed plugin-window (#424)
 - v2.x.x
     - Fixed crash in Rack plugin for certain modules if no plugin-window is open
+    - Fixed "Autoload" setting not saved and not reliable working